JoeCiardelli/SimpleCellularAutomaton/README.md

 GameOfLife.py is written for python 2.7

-To use from commandline there are three options:
+To use from commandline there are four options:

 1. Use the default test board (provided with the specs) that is hardcoded in